Emotional intelligence: History

 The concept of emotional strength was introduced by Abraham Maslow in the 1950s.
-The term "emotional intelligence" may have first appeared in a 1964 paper by Michael Beldoch. and a 1966 paper by B. Leuner.
+The term "emotional intelligence" may have first appeared in a 1964 paper by Michael Beldoch and a 1966 paper by B. Leuner.

 In 1983, Howard Gardner's Frames of Mind: The Theory of Multiple Intelligences introduced the idea that traditional types of intelligence, such as IQ, fail to fully explain cognitive ability.
 He introduced the idea of multiple intelligences, which included both interpersonal intelligence and intrapersonal intelligence, which he respectively defined as the capacity to understand others and oneself.

 The first published use of the term EQ (emotional quotient) is in an article by Keith Beasley in 1987 in the British Mensa magazine.

 In 1989, Stanley Greenspan proposed a model to describe EI.
 The following year, Peter Salovey and John Mayer proposed another model.

-The term became widely known with the publication of Daniel Goleman's 1995 book: Emotional Intelligence – Why it can matter more than IQ.
+The term became widely known with the publication of Daniel Goleman's 1995 book Emotional Intelligence – Why it can matter more than IQ.
 Goleman followed up with several similar publications that reinforce use of the term.
 Late in 1998, Goleman's Harvard Business Review article entitled "What Makes a Leader?" caught the attention of senior management at Johnson & Johnson's Consumer Companies.
 The article argued that EI comprised the skills and characteristics that drive leadership performance.
 Johnson & Johnson funded a study which concluded that there was a strong relationship between superior performing leaders and emotional competence, supporting theorists' suggestions that the EI is a distinguishing factor in leadership performance.

 Tests measuring EI have not replaced IQ tests as a standard metric of intelligence.
 In later research, EI has received criticism regarding its purported role in leadership and business success.

 Definitions

 Emotional intelligence has been defined by Peter Salovey and John Mayer as "accurately perceiving emotion, using emotions to facilitate thought, understanding emotion, and managing emotion".
 The concept comprises both emotional and intellectual processes.

-Emotional intelligence also reflects an ability to use intelligence, empathy, and emotions to enhance understanding of interpersonal dynamics.
+Emotional intelligence also reflects the ability to use intelligence, empathy, and emotions to improve the understanding of interpersonal dynamics.
 However, substantial disagreement exists regarding the definition of EI, with respect to both terminology and operationalization.
 Currently, there are three main models of EI: The ability model defines EI in terms of cognitive and emotional abilities; the mixed model, introduced by Daniel Goleman, comprises a variety of emotional competencies, sometimes being regarded as a form of trait EI; the trait model defines EI as comprising traits within a personality trait theory framework.

 Different models of EI have led to the development of various instruments for the assessment of the construct.
 While some of these measures may overlap, most researchers agree that they relate to different constructs.

 Models

-Based on theoretical and methodological approaches, EI measures are categorized in three main streams: ability-based measures (e.g. MSCEIT), self-reports of abilities measures (e.g. SREIT, SUEIT and WLEIS), and mixed-models (e.g. AES, ECI, EI questionnaire, EIS, EQ-I and GENOS), which include measures of EI and traditional social skills.
+Based on theoretical and methodological approaches, EI measures are generally in three main streams: ability-based measures (e.g. MSCEIT), self-reports of abilities measures (e.g. SREIT, SUEIT and WLEIS), and mixed-models (e.g. AES, ECI, EI questionnaire, EIS, EQ-I and GENOS), which include measures of EI and traditional social skills.